Jiangsu Expressway (OTCMKTS:JEXYY) Trading 1% Higher

-The business also recently disclosed a dividend, which was paid on Monday, July 26th.
-Investors of record on Monday, June 21st were paid a $1.4209 dividend.
+The business also recently declared a dividend, which was paid on Monday, July 26th.
+Shareholders of record on Monday, June 21st were issued a $1.4209 dividend.
 This represents a yield of 5.63%.
 The ex-dividend date of this dividend was Friday, June 18th.

 Jiangsu Expressway Company Limited invests in, constructs, operates, and manages toll roads and bridges in the People's Republic of China.
 The company operates the Jiangsu section of Shanghai-Nanjing Expressway, Ningchang Expressway, Zhenli Expressway, Guangjing Expressway, Xicheng Expressway, Xiyi Expressway, Zhendan Expressway, Jiangyin Bridge, Sujiahang Expressway, and other toll roads in Jiangsu Province, the People's Republic of China.